cjacker/opensource-toolchain-avr/README.md

 # 6. how to make a debugwire FUSE rescue board

+**NOTE :" Some nano clone may be not work as expected,

 According to https://www.electronics-lab.com/recover-bricked-attiny-using-arduino-as-high-voltage-programmer/, you can make a rescue board if you brick your attiny device. actually, it can be used to modify FUSE bit of attiny devices as you like.

 The rescue board use arduino uno/nano as conroller and the circuit diagram here: